-DIAGNOSISCryptosporidium can be seen under a high power microscope.
+DiagonosisCryptosporidium can be seen under a high power microscope.
 These Coccidia could be misdiagnosed because they look similar to normal Coccidia, except they are very tiny.
 Often veterinarians see lots of Coccidia and stop there; this can be a mistake!
 We must recognize these tiny Coccidian as Crypto and treat appropriately.

 The infected animal's feces can be sent to the lab to confirm.
 The lab will look at the genetic material using Polymerase Chain Reaction (PCR), a tool frequently used to diagnose diseases by identifying its DNA.
 PCR is wonderful as it gives no false positives.
 Once the diagnosis is confirmed, you will need to take steps for appropriate treatment.

-TREATMENTDrugs that work on Coccidia do not have any effect on Crypto.
+TreatmentDrugs that work on Coccidia do not have any effect on Crypto.
 Tylan powder 10 mg per pound twice a day (Plumb) is the treatment most used.
 Use Tylosin for 21 days to clear in adult stock.
 It can be put into a medicator for automatic water systems.
-Azithromycin 5 mg per pound twice a day for 7 days (Plumb) will get Cryptosporidium, but this method is not practical for every litter.
+Azithromycin 5 mg per pound twice a day for seven days (Plumb) will get Cryptosporidium, but this method is not practical for every litter.
 Azithromycin is good as a treatment when first diagnosed to get ahead of the infection.